very-good-science/data-ethics-club/site/join_in/meetings/meeting-template.md

 Link to content: [CONTENT-NAME][content]

 ### Description
-You're welcome to join us for our next Data Ethics Club meeting on [DAY the DATE at TIME UK time][timedate].
+You're welcome to join us for our next Data Ethics Club meeting on [DATE at 1pm UK time][timedate].
 You don't need to register, just pop in.
 This time we're going to watch/read [NAME OF CONTENT][content] by AUTHOR(S), which is a VERY-SHORT-DESCRIPTION.